 Associates are normally fully qualified dentists who join a practice after their one year vocational training period.
 They are self-employed business people who enter into an agreement with the practice owner, or principal.
-Since the introduction of the 2006 dental contract in England and Wales, primary care organisations enter into contracts with providers who then pass the work on to performers.
+Primary care organisations enter into contracts with providers who then pass the work on to performers.

 The practice owner provides all the things that the associate/performer needs in order to practise, such as the use of the surgery and equipment, the services of dental and reception staff, dental materials and consumables and so on.
 In return the associate/performer agrees to pay the practice owner/provider a certain proportion of the gross fees they earn, for example, 50%.

 The provider receives the fees and pays the associate/performer the agreed percentage at, say, monthly intervals.

 Care should be taken when drawing up the agreement between the associate and the practice owner/provider.
 The BDA can help members with this.